eliseomartelli/eliseomartelli.it/_posts/2020-10-30-ipados_review.md

 ## Multitasking

 The iPad is a focus-centric operating system.
 It has interesting multitasking abilities although, for me, they are meant to be used in a burst when a single app on screen can be limiting.

 I find myself using the "Slideover" feature a lot when I need to check on something quickly and not strictly related to the main task.
 Instead, I use the split-screen feature to reference notes and transfer data between apps.

+The discoverability factor of the various multitasking features is pretty low.
+How am I supposed to know, at a glance, that there are multiple drop targets for the apps?

+A limitation that may seem small of the iPad multitasking is that it's only limited to apps you have in the dock or dragged from Spotlight.
+You will quickly realize that it's not a small limitation when you can't trigger Spotlight from other apps if you don't have a keyboard attached.

+Something funny about the multitasking UI is that you can't use it with the Apple Pencil.
+Strange.
+I can drag files and apps just fine with the Pencil elsewhere in the system.